 In the event of a legislative change to Massachusetts General Laws, Chapter 61A, any APR that has been acquired by MDAR using federal funds or that contains language within the APR limiting activities involving a federally prohibited crop would not be eligible to engage in most activities related to marijuana or hemp.

 Does the Cannabis Control Commission have any involvement in the Hemp Program?

 As the authority over hemp in the Commonwealth falls under the jurisdiction of Massachusetts General Laws, Chapter 128, MDAR is the sole authority in regulating hemp within the Commonwealth.
 However, due to the nature of this crop and the parallels that arise between hemp and marijuana, MDAR is working with the Cannabis Control Commission to ensure that both agencies are aware of each program’s jurisdiction and overlapping issues.

 Yes.
 MDAR will conduct inspections in order to ensure compliance with Massachusetts General Laws, Chapter 128, Sections 116 through 123.

 The Department does not provide a list of approved hemp seed vendors.
 To qualify as an approved seed distributor, seeds must be accompanied by documentation demonstrating that that they will produce hemp with a THC level of no more than 0.3 percent.

-I want to purchase hemp to process in Massachusetts, is there a list of hemp growers available?
+Is there a list of hemp growers and/or processors available?

 Can I process crops that were grown outside of Massachusetts?